quicwg/base-drafts/draft-ietf-quic-transport.md

 Final Server Cleartext packets contains:
 * Octet 0: 0x84
-* Octets 1-8: Connection ID (server-selected)
+* Octets 1-8: Connection ID (final)
 * Octets 9-12: Packet Number
 * Octets 13-16: Version
 * Octets 17+: Payload

-The client MUST choose a random 64-bit value and use it as the Connection ID in all packets until the server replies with a server-selected Connection ID.
+The client MUST choose a random 64-bit value and use it as the initial Connection ID in all packets until the server replies with the final Connection ID.
 The server echoes the client's Connection ID in Non-Final Server Cleartext packets.
-All packets including and following the first Final Server Cleartext packet MUST use a server-selected Connection ID, as described in {{connection-id}}.
+All packets including and following the first Final Server Cleartext packet MUST use the final Connection ID, as described in {{connection-id}}.

 The payload of a Cleartext packet contains frames, as described in {{frames}}.